ChaeOkay/P3_Research_JQuery_AJAX/readme.md

 ##Processing the Server Response

-- the respond_to method in the controller allows you to route an Ajax request for different data types.
-In the following (shortened) example from the Ruby Guides, the top portion of an index page displays a list of users, while the bottom portion provides a form to create a new user.
+The respond_to method in the controller allows you to route an Ajax request for different data types.
+In the following (shortened) example from the [Ruby Guides](http://guides.rubyonrails.org/working_with_javascript_in_rails.html), the top portion of an index page displays a list of users, while the bottom portion provides a form to create a new user.
 The form calls the 'create' action on the Users controller.
 This Ajax call requires the form's remote option to be set to 'true' in the index view (app/views/users/index.html.erb).
 The view might look something like this: